Gaspard de Saulx: Reign of Henri II

 In 1552 he supported the Duke of Guise in the defence of Metz and had an important role in the 1554 French victory at the Battle of Renty.
 Subsequently, he was appointed as Lieutenant General of Burgundy in 1556, making him second in command to Claude, Duke of Aumale.
 In Aumale's absence he could govern with the full capacity of the governor, an eventuality which occurred regularly.
 He again supported Guise at the capture of Calais in 1558.
-When the Peace of Cateau-Cambresis brought an end to the Italian Wars in 1559, Tavannes was among those angrily denouncing it as a betrayal of the conquests he and other leading nobles had accomplished in the prior years.
+When the Peace of Cateau-Cambrésis brought an end to the Italian Wars in 1559, Tavannes was among those angrily denouncing it as a betrayal of the conquests he and other leading nobles had accomplished in the prior years.

 At the joust to commemorate the end of the war, Henri insisted on participating, as was often the case.
 Tavannes and Montmorency acted as judges adjudicating the joust between Henri and Montgommery.
 The joust would go awry with Montgommery accidentally mortally wounding the king.
 Tavannes and Montmorency rushed onto the field to offer their assistance and removed Henri's mask to expose his bloody face with splinters embedded deep into it.